atc-project/atomic-threat-coverage/README.md

 ## Current Status: Proof Of Concept

-The project is currently in Proof Of Concept stage, it was developed in a few evenings.
+The project is currently in Proof Of Concept stage and it was developed in a few evenings.
 It doesn't work for all Sigma rules.
 We will rewrite most of scripts in a proper way, cover all original [Sigma](https://github.com/Neo23x0/sigma) rules and add other entities (like Playbooks).
-We want to show working example of data processing to discuss it with community, receive feedback and suggestions.
+We want to show working example of data processing to discuss it with the community, receive feedback and suggestions.

 ## Requirements